Child & Adolescent Workshops & Groups

 Horses for Healing Group: In this program, participants will learn about themselves and others through horses.
 This program is largely focused on teens who have experienced trauma or loss.
 By engaging in mounted and non-mounted activities with the horse and discussing feelings, behaviors, and patterns, participants will learn to overcome fear and build confidence.
 Horses can teach self-awareness, honest communication, trust, healthy boundaries, leadership, patience, assertiveness, nurturance, and more.
 They have the ability to mirror human body language and provide us with metaphors and lessons about ourselves to help facilitate change.
 This program is ideal for individuals experiencing grief/loss, parental divorce, and T/trauma.
 This activity is limited to only 6 youth.

-**Call for information and registration at 847-244-1101, ext. *410.
-Katy will provide a brief screening to help determine if the program is the correct fit for the child’s needs.
+**Call for information and registration at 847-244-1101, ext. *401.
+There will be a brief screening to help determine if the program is the correct fit for the child’s needs.
 All registrations will be reviewed and assessed to determine if appropriate for the program.